tylerstraub/Factorio_Hivemind-MOD/SAFETY.md

 > - Mods or mod versions change (including your mod being added or upgraded mid-game).
 >
 > **Use it (server-only) to:**
-> - Migrate or extend your `global` for new features.
+> - Migrate or extend your `storage` for new features.
 > - Re-register any new event listeners.
 > - Re-register commands/interfaces if your API surface changed.
 >